ianloubser/shipd/README.md

 ```

 You'd only need to SSH into VPS now for any normal maintenance issues but your general deploy lifecycle should be sorted :)

+For a breakdown of how the service works, have a read here [https://ianloubser.github.io/posts/deploy-your-sideprojects/](https://ianloubser.github.io/posts/deploy-your-sideprojects/)